 What is the cloud?

-Essentially, cloud computing is about moving computing tasks off your computer, or off USF's premises.
+Cloud computing is about moving computing tasks off your computer, or off USF's premises to a host provider.
 Cloud services are easy to recognize.
 They...

-• aren't installed on your computer--you usually connect to them via a web browser.
+- aren't installed on your computer - you usually connect to them via a web browser or an app.

-Most of us, as individuals, are already familiar with cloud services from providers such as GMail, Facebook, and YouTube.
-Microsoft Office 365 offers USF similar services for Email, collaboration tools, and file storage.
+Many people interact with cloud services already, such as Gmail, Facebook, and Youtube.
+Microsoft Office 365 offers USF similar services for Email, collaboration tools, productivity tools and file storage.

 Is my data secure on cloud services, and what about compliance?

-We all want to make sure that information that is shared in email is only shared with the intended recipients of that information.
+Information security is extremely important, and our clients need to know that the data they share reaches only the intended recipient.
 Microsoft has published a Top List of questions and answers regarding security, compliance, and privacy.